Last Updated: 9/18/2020

 - DMV Services: SF office has re-opened to assist customers with existing appointments and with limited select transactions that require an in-person visit.
 DMV has extended all driver licenses that expire between March and May 2020 and has expanded eligibility to renew online.
 New appointments are not currently available.

-- Homeless Advocacy Project: Virtual Services Only.
-Legal Services, Immigration, and SSI Advocacy.
+- Homeless Advocacy Project: Primarily Virtual Services.
+Eviction Defense, Immigration, and SSI Advocacy.
 Potential clients or providers can leave a message at 1(800)405-4HAP or e-mail HAPIntake@sfbar.org to set up an appointment.

 - Bay Area Legal Advice Line: Available by phone 800-551-5554